 Importing and Exporting

-vCard listings are a bit more difficult to weed through.
-The .CSV file for Outlook or similar Microsoft products should open properly in Excel.
-From here you can go through all of the rows and even delete large blocks of contacts at once.
-This makes clearing out your list a lot easier than trying to work within the 500 page limit in the contacts manager.
+vCard listings can be a bit more challenging to sort through.
+The CSV file for Outlook or other similar Microsoft products should open correctly in Excel.
+From there, you can browse through all the rows and even delete large blocks of contacts at once.
+This method makes clearing out your list much easier than trying to work within the 500-page limit in the contacts manager.

-Google Chat in GMail
+Google Chat in Gmail